Jordan Bardella: Foreign policy

 In March 2025, Bardella attended a conference in Israel aimed at combatting antisemitism.
 This event was notable for its attendance of right-wing allies, which also led to some high-profile people set to attend from 'boycotting' the event in protest, including the UK's Chief Rabbi.
 Bardella supports Israel in the Gaza war and believes that the Hamas threat facing Israel is equivalent to the threat posed by radical Islamists and terrorists to France.

 Personal life

-Initially in a relationship with Kelly Betesh, he also had a relationship with Kerridwen Chatillon between 2017 and 2018, from the GUD group and daughter of Frédéric Chatillon and Marie d'Herbais, regular host of Jean-Marie Le Pen's video blog.
+He had a relationship with Kelly Betesh, followed by a relationship with Kerridwen Chatillon between 2017 and 2018, from the GUD group and daughter of Frédéric Chatillon and Marie d'Herbais, regular host of Jean-Marie Le Pen's video blog.

-Bardella was in a relationship with Nolwenn Olivier from 2020 to 2024, daughter of Marie-Caroline Le Pen, Marine's elder sister.
+Bardella was in a relationship with Nolwenn Olivier from 2020 to 2023, daughter of Marie-Caroline Le Pen, Marine's elder sister.

-Guerrino Bardella, Jordan Bardella's paternal grandfather, settled in Morocco (in Casablanca), where he has a 10-year residence permit, and married a Moroccan woman.